Automating Documentation Updates with Continue CLI

 Prerequisites

-Continue CLI requires Node.js 18 or higher.
-Install globally with:
+Continue CLI requires Node.js 20 or higher.

 Continue API Key